il225/real-duck-hours/C++ Notes.md

 - function names: every new word upper is good practice (camelCase)
 - isolating variables within blocks of code (*modularity*) is good practice

+- do not truncate variables, use type casting if absolutely necessary

 # Vocabulary

 **Abstraction**: Hiding unnessesary details in a facility (header file, library, etc.)